Student FAQ

 You should speak with your Academic Adviser at Tulane and your Major or minor adviser in your department about selecting your courses while you’re studying abroad.
 During the application process, you will be required to get their approval for study abroad.
 This requirement is meant to provide a time for you to discuss this topic with your advisers.
 Students studying foreign language while abroad should meet with their language department to ensure they are selecting appropriate classes for their studies.

-The program brochure page on the Office of Study Abroad website lists course equivalencies in the “Courses Students Have Taken” section of the Program Description.
+OSA has a limited list of courses that have received pre-approval for major/minor credit.
 If you can’t find a particular course on that list, it may just mean that no Tulane student has taken it before!
 You can speak with your major or minor adviser about the course to see if it can be transferred for credit, but you will need to fill out a Course Equivalency form found here

 You are eligible to earn elective credit for all courses taken on an approved Tulane study abroad program as long as there is a matching discipline at Tulane.
 (For example, you would not receive elective credit for a Physical Education or Culinary Arts course because there is no equivalent department at Tulane.)

 Yes.
 If Tulane does not have a matching discipline, such as Physical Education or Culinary Arts, you are not able to take a course in that discipline while abroad.
-In general, you should not enroll in any course while abroad in a field of study not offered at Tulane if that course has not been pre-approved.
 Students on an Office of Study Abroad program cannot take Business courses.
 When in doubt, check with your academic adviser!

 Grades are processed and posted as they are received, and the timing of their posting varies from program to program.
 The Tulane Office of Study Abroad receives student grade reports from host institutions and programs, and is therefore dependent upon these institutions for the grades.
 You can expect a waiting period of up to three months following the conclusion of the study abroad program.
 Upon receipt, the grades are checked by OSA staff and then entered into the Tulane system.
 If you have any financial hold from the host institution, your grades may be delayed.